renjani2022/AnitaSharma2022.github.io/planning/backlog.md

 A collection of user stories you can choose from.
 Stories inside each priority level are not necessarily in order, it's up to your group to decide how they fit into your strategy.
-These are also just suggestion, feel free to change them or create your own!
+These are also just suggestions, feel free to change them or create your own!

 ## Must-Haves

-> these are necessary for basic usability
+- As a user, I can easily understand what the site is about

+  - [ ] There is a logo on the top-left of the page

+- As a user, I can navigate to other pages of the website using the navbar

+  - [ ] There is a navbar on the top-right of the webpage

-- [ ] As a ...
-I want to ... so that ...
+- As a user, I am able to see the social media links in the footer

-  - _Given [context] when [a specific action is performed] then [a set of consequences should occur]_
+  - [ ] There's a footer with social media links

 ## Should-Haves

-> these will complete the user experience, but are not necessary
+> these will complete the user experience but are not necessary

-- [ ] As a ...
-I want to ... so that ...
-  - _Given [context] when [a specific action is performed] then [a set of consequences should occur]_
+- As a user, I can see the title and description of the website

+  - [ ] On the main page, there is a title of the web and a description on the left side
+  - [ ] There is an image to support the main text on the right side

 ## Could-Haves

-> would be really cool ... if there's time

-- [ ] As a ...
-I want to ... so that ...
+- As a user, I can see more information about the website

-  - _Given [context] when [a specific action is performed] then [a set of consequences should occur]_
+- [ ] There are text and logo(s)